William Penny Brookes: Life

 Brookes was also heavily involved in many other local activities.
 He became Chairman of the Wenlock Gas Company in 1856, which first brought lighting to the town.
 He was a Commissioner for Roads and Taxes, Overseer of the Poor, and also became a Director of both the Much Wenlock and Severn Junction Railway Company and the later Wenlock Railway Company.
 The first train to Much Wenlock was arranged to coincide with the Wenlock Olympian Games of 1861.
 He was manager of the Much Wenlock National School, where, in 1871, he helped introduce drill and physical exercise into the curriculum.
 He believed that as children at the school were likely to be employed in jobs that required physical strength, such as farming or quarrying, development of their physical strength was equally as important as their mental ability.
-Brookes was progressive for his day in noting the link between mental and physical agility.

 In 1889, he invited Baron Pierre de Coubertin, the organiser of an International Congress on Physical Education, to Much Wenlock.
-He accepted, and in October 1890, he went to stay at the Brookes family home for several days.
-A meeting of the Wenlock Olympian Games was held in Coubertin's honour with much pageantry.
-After every Olympian Games there was a dinner, and on this occasion, the dinner was held at The Raven Hotel.
+He accepted, and in October 1890, he went to stay at the Brookes family home in Wilmore Street for several days.
+A meeting of the Wenlock Olympian Games was held in Coubertin's honour with much pageantry, followed by a dinner held at The Raven Hotel.
 Today The Raven Hotel has a display of several photographs about WOS by kind permission of the Society, including copies of original letters from Coubertin to Brookes.
 On his return to France, Coubertin gave a glowing account of his stay in an article, "Les Jeux Olympiques à Much Wenlock", and referred to his host's efforts to revive the Olympics.
 He wrote : "If the Olympic Games that Modern Greece has not yet been able to revive still survives there today, it is due, not to a Greek, but to Dr W P Brookes".
 Although Coubertin later sought to downplay Brookes's influence, he corresponded with him for several years and sent him a gold medal (made of silver) in 1891 to be presented to the winner of the Tilting Competition.

-Brookes died just four months before the 1896 Summer Olympics held in Athens in 1896, organised by Coubertin's International Olympic Committee.
+Coubertin went on to set up the International Olympic Committee in 1894, which was followed by the Athens 1896 Olympic Games that came under the auspices of the Committee.
+Brookes died just four months before the latter Games.

 Legacy

 The Wenlock Olympian Society maintains his original ideals, and continues to organise annual Olympian Games.
 The Live arts takes place in March each year, and the sports takes place in July.
 William Brookes School in Much Wenlock is named after him.
+In 1994, the then President of the International Olympic Committee, Juan Antonio Samaranch, laid a wreath on the grave of William Penny Brookes saying, "I came to pay homage and tribute to Dr Brookes, who really was the founder of the modern Olympic Games".